 Equity

-Relative to the MSCI World index, the portfolio is overweight financials, industrials, consumer staples, energy, and utilities, where the sub-advisor, MFS Investment Management (MFS) finds the most compelling value opportunities.
-Within financials, the Fund tends to favour asset-light, high-return and less regulated businesses that generate durable growth and recurring revenue, such as wealth managers, exchanges, and insurance brokers.
-Holdings in the financial sector are well-capitalized, have diversified exposures and continue to be well-positioned over the long term.
+The Fund continues to adjust to reflect the changing opportunity set in equity markets.
+Our sub-advisor, MFS Investment Management (MFS), is overweight financials, industrials, consumer staples, energy, utilities and health care over the MSCI World Index.
+Within financials, the Fund tends to favour asset-light, high-return and less regulated businesses that generate durable growth and recurring revenues.
+Its positions usually focus on wealth managers, exchanges and insurance brokers.
+Holdings in the financial sector are well capitalized, have diversified exposures and continue to be well-positioned for the long term.
+Financials have been the strongest area of stock selection gains over the past decade for the Fund.

 Fixed Income